-The District's fund financial statements are combined with the government-wide financial statements.
-The fund financial statements include a Balance Sheet and Statement of Revenues, Expenditures and Changes in Fund Balances.
+As discussed above, the District's fund financial statements are combined with the government-wide financial statements.
+The fund financial statements include a Governmental Funds Balance Sheet and a Governmental Funds Statement of Revenues, Expenditures and Changes in Fund Balances.